MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 This error is typically encountered during device reset and re-use flows where a HoloLens device has gone through Autopilot at least once.
 In order to resolve this issue, please [delete the device from Microsoft Intune](/mem/autopilot/troubleshoot-device-enrollment#error-code-0x80180014-when-re-enrolling-using-self-deployment-or-pre-provisioning-mode) and reset it again to complete Autopilot flow.

 For more info, please refer to [troubleshooting steps on the autopilot page.](hololens2-autopilot.md#issue---mdm-enrollment-fails-with-error-0x80180014-error-code-during-autopilot)

+## HoloLens user can’t launch Microsoft Edge

+If you've having an issue launching Microsoft Edge on your HoloLens, you may have policy that's preventing launch.
+HoloLens can't launch Microsoft Edge if [ApplicationManagement/AllowAllTrustedApps](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowalltrustedapps) GPO is disabled.
+If AllowAllTrustedApps GPO is disabled, Appx doesn't trust the app as a Microsoft published app, which blocks installing / launching Microsoft Edge with HoloLens devices.

+### Workarounds to launch Microsoft Edge

+- Set ApplicationManagement/AllowAllTrustedApps GPO value to Enabled/ Default.
+- User enables Developer mode.

 ## Microsoft Store error code 0x80131500